QuickBooks Blog

 Workload

-There are different professionals who can help you prepare your taxes depending on the complexity of your situation.
+There are several professionals who can help you prepare your taxes depending on the complexity of your situation.
 Naturally, the more difficult the situation, the more experience is needed, and therefore the higher the cost.
-For example, an enrolled agent (EA) is a tax advisor who can assist with tax-related consultations.
-EAs can be a viable, inexpensive option for a simple filing process.

 Common tax questions